Post

 \[\left[\begin{matrix} y_1(x_0) & y_2(x_0) \\ y_1^{\prime}(x_0) & y_2^{\prime}(x_0) \end{matrix}\right] \left[\begin{matrix} k_1 \\ k_2 \end{matrix}\right] = 0 \label{eqn:vector_equation}\tag{12}\]

-The coefficient matrix is:
+The coefficient matrix of this vector equation is

 \[A = \left[\begin{matrix} y_1(x_0) & y_2(x_0) \\ y_1^{\prime}(x_0) & y_2^{\prime}(x_0) \end{matrix}\right]\]

-and its determinant is $W(y_1(x_0), y_2(x_0))$.
-Since $\det(A) = W=0$, $A$ is a singular matrix without an inverse matrix, so the system of equations ($\ref{eqn:linear_system}$) has a non-trivial solution $(c_1, c_2)$ where at least one of $c_1$ or $c_2$ is non-zero.
-Now consider the function:
+and the determinant of this matrix is $W(y_1(x_0), y_2(x_0))$.
+Since $\det(A) = W=0$, $A$ is a singular matrix that does not have an inverse matrix.
+Therefore, the system of equations ($\ref{eqn:linear_system}$) has a non-trivial solution $(c_1, c_2)$ other than the zero vector $(0,0)$, where at least one of $k_1$ and $k_2$ is not zero.
+Now, let’s introduce the function

 \[y(x) = c_1y_1(x) + c_2y_2(x)\]

-Since equation ($\ref{eqn:homogeneous_linear_ode_with_var_coefficients}$) is homogeneous and linear, by the superposition principle, this function is a solution to equation ($\ref{eqn:homogeneous_linear_ode_with_var_coefficients}$) on interval $I$.
-From equation ($\ref{eqn:linear_system}$), this solution satisfies the initial conditions $y(x_0)=0$, $y^{\prime}(x_0)=0$.
+Since Eq. ($\ref{eqn:homogeneous_linear_ode_with_var_coefficients}$) is homogeneous and linear, by the Superposition Principle, this function is a solution of ($\ref{eqn:homogeneous_linear_ode_with_var_coefficients}$) on the interval $I$.
+From Eq. ($\ref{eqn:linear_system}$), we can see that this solution satisfies the initial conditions $y(x_0)=0$, $y^{\prime}(x_0)=0$.

 \[c_1y_1 + c_2y_2 \equiv 0\]

-Since at least one of $c_1$ or $c_2$ is non-zero, condition ($\ref{eqn:linearly_independent}$) is not satisfied, which means that $y_1$ and $y_2$ are linearly dependent on interval $I$.
+Since at least one of $c_1$ and $c_2$ is not zero, this does not satisfy ($\ref{eqn:linearly_independent}$), which means that $y_1$ and $y_2$ are linearly dependent on the interval $I$.

 ii.

-If the Wronskian $W(x_0)=0$ at some point $x_0$ in interval $I$, then by i.(b), $y_1$ and $y_2$ are linearly dependent on interval $I$, and by i.(a), $W\equiv 0$ on interval $I$.
-Therefore, if there exists a point $x_1$ in interval $I$ where $W(x_1)\neq 0$, then $y_1$ and $y_2$ must be linearly independent. $\blacksquare$
+If $W(x_0)=0$ at some point $x_0$ in the interval $I$, then by i.(b), $y_1$ and $y_2$ are linearly dependent on the interval $I$.
+Then, by i.(a), $W\equiv 0$.
+Therefore, if there is even one point $x_1$ in the interval $I$ where $W(x_1)\neq 0$, then $y_1$ and $y_2$ are linearly independent. $\blacksquare$

 The General Solution Includes All Solutions

-Existence of General Solution
+Existence of a General Solution

 Proof